begeri/Reinforcement-Learning/README.md

 ## Labs
 Labs are all basic implementation of different reinforctment learning methods by using existing gym environment.

-Lab1: MDP problem formulation and TD-learning method.
+Lab1: MDP problem formulation and TD-learning method in FrozenLake-v0 environment.

 Lab2: Linear regression and classification practise.